 - Environmental monitoring

-The eRapid technology has been licensed to The iQ Group Global in accordance with Harvard University’s commitment to the COVID-19 Technology Access Framework to enable specific and sensitive SARS-Co-V2 testing in addressing the global diagnostic gap in the coronavirus pandemic.
+The eRapid technology was funded in part by the KeepSmilin4Abbie Foundation as part of Project Abbie.
+It has since been licensed to The iQ Group Global in accordance with Harvard University’s commitment to the COVID-19 Technology Access Framework to enable specific and sensitive SARS-Co-V2 testing in addressing the global diagnostic gap in the coronavirus pandemic.